What Is The Best Truck Camper?

 4. Northern Lite 8-11 EX Dry Bath

-They did add a dry bath obviously to set this model apart; which is really supposed to be a big convenience for consumers.
+They did add a dry bath to set this model apart, which is supposed to be a big convenience for consumers.

-Although I do agree the convenience is there and that does add to this model, the bathroom doesn’t really feel like a traditional dry bath model.
-There was a lot Northern Lite could’ve done since they switched to a dry bath, but kind of failed to do so.
+Although I agree that the convenience is there, which adds to this model, the bathroom doesn’t feel like a traditional dry bath model.
+There was a lot Northern Lite could’ve done since they switched to a dry bath, but they failed to do so.

-The camper itself is made from high-quality materials along with great build quality.
+The camper itself is made from high-quality materials and has great build quality.

-The interior has a gorgeous design and Northern Lite is correct when they think that they have a good layout here.
+The interior has a gorgeous design, and Northern Lite is correct when they think they have a good layout.

-The dinette also has added headroom from previous models and should feel quite spacious.
+The dinette also added headroom from previous models and should feel spacious.

-While this model does a few things right, I’m not sure it can really compete based on the level of price to some of its counterpoints.
+While this model does a few things right, I’m not sure it can compete based on the price level of some of its counterpoints.

-The dry bath is supposed to be a huge feature, and it could be depending on your tastes; however, the dry bath still looks like a wet bath and from my experience, it does not always keep the sink dry.
+The dry bath is supposed to be a huge feature, and it could be, depending on your tastes; however, it still looks like a wet bath, and from my experience, it does not always keep the sink dry.

-At the same time, the dry bath also does not have a great storage system and that includes an awkward spot for the toilet paper holder.
+At the same time, the dry bath also lacks a great storage system, including an awkward spot for the toilet paper holder.

 It’s a beautiful camper structurally and with the design, but depending on your tastes with the dry bath, it may not be exactly for you.